victoriabravo/AppTorneo/README.md

 The user 'Institution', will be the clubs, will be able to load images (of cards of players and coaches, proof of payment) and in turn load the personal data of each of their players.(Try it with the following data!: user: eche@club.com ;password: club123)

+**Installation**
+-Clone the repository and run it with Cordova Apache

 ## Screens / Preview